 - Tao Zhu (2014) Towards Opening the Black Box for Market Orientation

 - Xiao Wang (2015) Essays on the Internal Dynamics of an R&D Alliance

 - Matthias Olthaar (2015) Cultivating Sources of Competitive Advantage - Opportunities for small-scale African farmers in global value chains

 - Amber Geurts (2017) Firm Responses to Disruptive Innovations - Evidence from the music industry.
-Shortlisted (top 3) for the ISPIM best phd thesis award.
+Winner, ISPIM best phd thesis award (2018).